[Last updated 29th May, 2018]

 Recording a food and symptom diary, potentially as part of the low FODMAP diet can help you do this correctly.

 Maintaining a healthy weight, regularly exercising and quitting smoking are also important steps to managing acid reflux.
-Stress management is also fundamental (and proven), such as mindfulness mediation.
+Stress management is also fundamental (and proven), such as mindfulness meditation.

 For dealing with immediate symptoms, consider supplements and pharmaceutical medications.
 These may also be useful long term if the diet and lifestyle changes are not possible for you.